Halve

-Halve is a verb meaning either (1) to divide into two equal portions or parts, or (2) to lessen or reduce by half.
-Halve doesn’t work as a noun—though halves, with an s, is the standard plural of half.
+To halve something is (1) to divide it into two equal portions or parts, or (2) to lessen or reduce it by half.
+Halve is only a verb, though the corresponding noun, half, is pluralized with a v: halves.

 Examples